Collisions of solitary waves in condensates beyond mean-field theory: Soliton collisions

-However now that we have linked the increase in post-collision mean kinetic energy of solitons with atoms transferring from one soliton to the other, we must consider the implications of this picture from a momentum balance point of view.
+However now that we have linked the increase in post-collision mean kinetic energy of solitons with atoms transferring from one soliton to the other, we must consider the implications of this picture, when taking into account momentum conservation.
 To this end we refer to \fref{momentum_balance}.
 For simplicity of the following argument, assume an equal number of atoms, $\sub{N}{sol}$, are contained in the two incoming solitons with momenta $p_{0}$ and -$p_{0}$ per atom sketched in \fref{momentum_balance}, thus the initial total net momentum is zero.

 At the moment of collision, due to close proximity of solitons, atom transfer from one to the other is likely.
 Let us assume $a$ atoms are transferred from the left to the right soliton.
 If we denote the outgoing momenta per atom by $p_+$ and -$p_-$, conservation of momentum gives: